-The answer to the shortage of construction industry employees is to always keep your recruiting pipeline full, according to a report from the construction industry consulting company FMI.
+In fact, many construction companies keep their recruiting pipeline full to avoid a shortage of construction employees.
 One of the top ways to do this is to implement an internal employee referral program.
 More than 68% of construction companies use this strategy, according to FMI.

 Putting an employee referral program in place with incentives for current employees will boost your business in several ways.
 The program will turn your employees into recruiters and help keep them happy because they can earn prizes or extra cash.
 New hires referred by a current employee may have a better understanding of the company and require less training, according to SHRM.